 Hello!
 I'm Seyhmus.

-I am a data scientist at Recursion.
-I have a Ph.D. degree in electrical engineering from Northeastern University, and more than five years of postdoctoral reserch experience in neuroimaging.
+I am a senior data scientist at Recursion, working on computational tools to improve drug discovery process.
+I have a Ph.D. in electrical engineering from Northeastern University, where I studied ways to more effectively stimulate human brain non-invasively.
+I have more than 5 years of postdoctoral reserch experience in functional neuroimaging (fMRI, MRI).
 I am from Mardin, Turkey.

 Skills and Interests